 The good news for you is that CBD and anxiety have been studies, and using it will help calm you down.
 This could, in turn, help you get a great night’s sleep.

 Does CBD make you tired or sleepy?
 Is it a good supplement to use to get better sleep?

-On it’s own, in recommended dosages – no, it does not.
-CBD is a poor sleep aid by itself.
+On it’s own, in recommended dosages – no, it will not make your sleepy or tired.
+CBD, by itself, is a poor sleep aid.
 A vast majority of the time, people only report feeling sleepy after taking plain CBD oil when they take too much of it.